matofeder/deploy/README.txt

-Deploy VIM 8, VUNDLE plugins, custom vimrc on your local
+Deploy VIM, VUNDLE plugins, custom vimrc on your local

 OS
 You need to have python 2.7 installed on your system.